cobbzilla/vastra-ios/design/json/vastra-schema.md

       "speed": DOUBLE,         // instantaneous speed observed when this data point was recorded "ns_direction": DOUBLE,  // North/South unit vector for velocity.
 1 is due North, -1 is due South "ew_direction": DOUBLE,  // East/West unit vector for velocity.
-1 is due East, -1 is due West "ctime": BIGINT          // creation time of this data point }
+1 is due East, -1 is due West "ctime": BIGINT          // creation time of this data point, in UNIX epoch milliseconds }
 ```